Cielquan/RUlaub/README.md

 RUlaub is a vacation calandar for teams.
 RUlaub is a wordplay on the german word for vacation (Urlaub) and Rust.

+## Behavior

+Invalid settings for language, log-level and theme in the config file are replaced by the default values.

 ## Development

 The programm uses [tauri](https://tauri.studio/) as its foundation.